kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.serviceTemplate

+Kubedb creates two different services for each Postgres.
+One is `master service` named `<postgres-name>`, to connect the Postgres `Primary` Pod/Node.
+Another is `replica service` named `<postgres-name>-replicas`, to connect Postgres `replica` Pods/Nodes.

+These `master` and `replica` services can be customized using [spec.serviceTemplate](#spec.servicetemplate) and [spec.replicaServiceTemplate](#specreplicaservicetemplate)

-You can also provide a template for the services created by KubeDB operator for Postgres database through `spec.serviceTemplate`.
-This will allow you to set the type and other properties of the services.
+You can provide template for the `master` service using `spec.serviceTemplate`.
+This will allow you to set the type and other properties of the service.
+If `spec.serviceTemplate` is not provided, Kubedb will create a `master` service of `ClusterIP` type with minimal settings.

 KubeDB allows following fields to set in `spec.serviceTemplate`: